The Rose Leopard

 The main characters, Tom and Zooey, stemmed from over two decades of teaching in the area.
 They are not so much linked to specific students as to all of the Hervey Bay kids that I had the pleasure of working with over that time.
 I was particularly keen to show both the opportunities and limitations of growing up in a coastal, regional town.
 Kids play sport and go to the beach and see each other at parties – it’s a lovely, community-based lifestyle but they also miss out on a great deal that cities can offer; a wider range of activities, specialist training, cultural opportunity.
 It’s especially difficult when they finish school and are faced with leaving town in order to further their education.
 I’m not sure that city-kids realise how tough that aspect can be for their country counterparts.
 This is a key focus in Spring Rain.

-My other desire with these novels was to be honest to the point of rawness about the lives of young people.
+My other desire with these novels was to be honest about the lives of young people.
 That doesn’t mean immersing them in an endless cycle of angst and woe but being realistic about some of the challenges that can present.
 These challenges might be life-altering (such as both characters coming in contact with family-based grief) or rite-of-passage (the transition to what the community would see as adult behaviours) but they are all significant in the lives of young people.
 Literature has an innate responsibility to never patronise such events or moments.

 Joyous and Moonbeam